 Retaliation occurs when an employee has been discriminated against because they filed a complaint.

 Employees are protected from retaliation or from participating in an investigation when it comes to harassment or discrimination.
 For example, an employer may not fire an employee simply because the employee reaches out to an EEOC investigator or supports a colleague's complaint against discrimination at the company.

 Once the charge is filed, the EEOC can respond in a number of ways.
 They will ask your employer to respond to your allegations and might investigate your claims or send you and your employer to mediation.
 Mediation is an amicable step to resolve the dispute informally, as is trying to broker a settlement directly with your employer.

 If the EEOC doesn't resolve the problem with one of the above methods, it can choose to file a lawsuit against the employer for you.

 Common Reasons for Not Filing Complaints

 - "Even after what I've been through, I don't want to hurt my boss."
-An employee tends to be scared to hurt their boss and never wants to file for a compliant against their superiors.
+Often, employees tend to be scared to hurt their boss, and don’t want to file a complaint against their supervisors.

 - "I don't want to be disloyal to my company."
 Correcting unfairness ultimately will make an employer more effective by ending a bad corporate practice.